-If you’re wondering whether or not it’s time to expose your kids to banking, here’s the bottom line — the earlier you do it, the better.
+The earlier you can teach your kids good financial habits, the better equipped they’ll be for the future.
 Financial literacy is the key to kids developing healthy spending habits, budgeting, and understanding the true value of money.

-Kid-friendly debit cards can make for great tools in giving kids an in-depth insight into what managing their own money is like, with the added security of parental controls to prevent irreparable mishaps.
+Kid-friendly debit cards can make for great tools in giving kids an in-depth insight into managing their own money, with the added security of parental controls to prevent irreparable mishaps.

 Can You Get a Debit Card for a Minor?